 \subsection{Exploration vs. exploitation}

-{\it Exploitation} means, that the agent uses the accumulated knowledge to select the following action.
-In our case, this means that for the given state, the agent finds the following action that maximizes the $Q$-value.
-The {\it exploration} means that the following action will be selected randomly.
-There is no rule that determines which strategy is better: exploration or exploitation.
+Exploitation means, that the agent uses its accumulated knowledge to select the subsequent action.
+In our case, this means that for a given state, the agent finds the following action that maximizes the $Q$-value.
+Exploration means that the subsequent action is selected randomly.
+No rule determines which strategy, exploration or exploitation is better.
 The real goal is to find a true balance between these two strategies.
-As we can see, the balance strategy changes in the learning process.
+As we can see, the balance strategy changes during the learning process.